Jjamppong Pasta! (Spicy Seafood Pasta)

 My sister’s bf made this dish when he came over for holiday last year.

 BTW, he is an amazing Korean chef who specializes in Japanese cuisine and blowfish.
 (Only special licensed chefs can handle blowfish because they contain poison in their blood.)

-He made this dish and I was like, “this probably tastes like jjamppong that spilt cream and cheese on it.
+He made this dish and I was like, “this probably tastes like jjamppong that spilled cream and cheese on it.
 Yuk.”
 As I mentioned early, I was too quick to judge.
-I had to try a little because of his sincerity of cooking at his gf’s family gathering.
+I had to try a little because of his sincerity in cooking at his gf’s family gathering.
 And when I tasted it… I was like “WTF???? 🤯 I’ve never had food like this before?!😳” It was SUPER delicious!!

-It is spicy, creamy, savory, umami and more.
+It is spicy, creamy, savory, umami, and more.
 I had spicy seafood pasta like this in New Orleans, but this was better!
-Especially for this girl who has strong Korean taste buds, it was much better than Cajun style pasta!
+Especially for this girl who has strong Korean taste buds, it was much better than Cajun-style pasta!

-I asked him immediately how he made and had to share this recipe with you.
+I asked him immediately how he made it and had to share this recipe with you.
 If you love spicy seafood pasta… you will absolutely love this Jjamppong Pasta!!
 It’s amazingly easy to make and I bet this will be your regular dinner menu after you try one.

 Let’s get started!

 First, bring staled water to boil for cooking pasta and meanwhile prep our ingredients.

 Chop 5 to 7 cloves garlic, 1 grated ginger, 4 to 6 green onions.